 c.
 When flags of States, cities or localities,

 or pennants of societies are flown on the same halyard with the flag of the

 d.
 When flags of two or more nations are displayed, they are to be flown from separate staffs of the same height.
 The flags should be of approximately equal size.
 International usage forbids the display of the flag of one nation above that of another nation in time of peace.

 f.
-When display either horizontally or vertically against a wall, the union should be uppermost and to the flag’s own right, that is, to the observer’s left.
+When displaying other flags horizontally or vertically against a wall, the union should be uppermost and to the flag’s own right, that is, to the observer’s left.

 h.
-The flag should form a distinctive feature of the ceremony of unveiling a statue or monument, but it should never be used as the covering for the statue or monument.
+The flag should form a distinctive feature in the ceremony of unveiling a statue or monument, but it should never be used as the covering for the statue or monument.

 (1) the term “half-staff” means the position of the flag when it is one-half the distance between the top and bottom of the staff;

 (2) the term “executive or military department” means any agency listed under sections 101 and 102 of Title 5, United States Code; and

 (3) the term “Member of Congress” means a Senator, a Representative, a

 k.
 When the flag is suspended across a corridor or lobby in a building with only one main entrance, it should be suspended vertically with the union of the flag to the observer’s left upon entering.
 If the building has more that one main entrance, the flag should be suspended vertically near the center of the corridor or lobby with the union to the north, when entrances are to the east and west or to the east when entrances are to the north and south.
 If there are entrances in more than two directions, the union should be to the east.